 Rick checked the interior of the living room with strained eyes, making sure that nothing was left uncovered.
 If he wanted to spend the night here, he didn't need a surprise to jump up and bite him in the face.

-All thoughts vanished from his mind the moment he heard the creak of a floorboard right behind him, and not a second later, felt the barrel of a gun touching the back of his head.
+All thoughts vanished from his mind the moment he heard the creak right behind him, and not a second later, felt the barrel of a gun touching the back of his head.

 "Move and I'll kill you."